 Canada Mortgage Rate History

 Housing is a significant financial investment for many Canadians, so it is vital to understand historical mortgage rates and their fluctuations over the years.
-The Bank of Canada’s (BoC) prime rate significantly impacts mortgage rates, influencing the interest lenders charge borrowers.
+The Bank of Canada’s (BoC) prime rate significantly affects mortgage rates, which, in turn, influence the interest rates lenders charge borrowers.

-By examining the prime rate trends over time, you can gain better insight into the pattern rates follow and potentially predict future changes.
-This article will dive into historical interest rates in Canada, exploring how the prime rate has evolved and the significance of how these rates shape the housing market.
+By examining trends in the prime rate over time, you can gain better insight into the patterns rates follow and potentially predict future changes.
+This article will dive into historical interest rates in Canada, exploring how the prime rate has evolved and how these rates shape the housing market.

 Key Highlights